Fasting of the Heart

 May Almighty God give us strength of will to fast.
-May our fasting be with our hearts seeking to please Him alone.
-May we grow in faith and purity from this fasting of the heart and may it bring us closer to our Lord.
+May our fasting be with sincerity, seeking only Divine pleasure.
+May we grow in faith and purity from this fasting of the heart, and may it bring us closer to our Lord.

 The reward of God is best for those who believe and work righteousness: but this none shall attain, save those who steadfastly persevere.
 [Quran 28:80].

 - Lust, Fasting & Self-Control: Weaning the Soul from Desires